jacobfishel/raspberrypi-server/README.md

         - Wrote the parse function for the annotation file
         - Did a lot of research on the way the annotation file should be formatted
             - tuple containing image file path and 2d array of bbox coords ("", [[]])

+    4.18.2025
+        - Finished testing the parse file function.
+It contains the correct numbers of jpg filenames and when I loop through all bounding boxes, they are in the file, so I'm content with this check.